Korrupted103/Phantom-Debelopment/README.md

 ## Setup

 1. Replace `key_here` with your whitelisted key.
-2. Replace the Lua script with your own code.
+2. Create `input.lua` file.
+3. Put your lua source inside `input.lua`
+4. Run the index.js
+5. Obfuscated script should be inside output.lua

+Have fun skidds

 ---